passwordless-id/www/protocols/oauth2/2_authorize.md

 If the user is already authenticated and has already granted permissions, the callback might be instantly called, resulting in SSO without user interaction.

-Certainly!
-Here are the tables representing the mandatory and optional parameters for the OAuth 2.0 Authorization Code Flow:

 ### Mandatory Parameters

 | Parameter      | Description                                                                                     |